dssg/mlforpublicpolicylab/01 - Intro and Scoping/README.md

 [Slides](Scoping.pptx)

-We’ll talk about scoping, problem definition, and understanding and balancingorganizational goals.
-Well before the outset of technical work, a decision needs to be madeabout whether a given policy problem can and should be addressed with machine learning:is the problem significant, feasible to solve with a technical approach, and of sufficient im-portance to policy makers that they will devote resources to implementing the solution?
-Howwill success be measured?
-How will (often competing) goals of efficiency, effectiveness, andequity be balanced?
+We’ll talk about scoping, problem definition, and understanding and balancing organizational goals.
+Well before the outset of technical work, a decision needs to be made about whether a given policy problem can and should be addressed with machine learning:
+- Is the problem significant, feasible to solve with a technical approach, and of sufficient importance to policy makers that they will devote resources to implementing the solution?
+- How will success be measured?
+- How will (often competing) goals of efficiency, effectiveness, andequity be balanced?

+We'll present and discuss our project scoping methodology that you will be expected to use in the class projects.

 ### Required Readings: